mikeschinkel/php-file-scoped-visibility-rfc/README.md

      }
      ```

-The TBD keyword provides a way to declare file-scoped functions, variables, constants, classes, interfaces, and within namespaces for same.
+The TBD keyword provides a way to declare file-scoped symbols and within namespaces for same.
 TBD is not applicable for class properties, class methods, global scope elements, or on namespaces.
 This targeted applicability ensures clear and consistent use of file-scoped visibility, enhancing code modularity and encapsulation.

 ## Prior Art